Bub McAtee

-Michael James "Bub" McAtee (March 1845 – October 18, 1876) was an American Major League Baseball first baseman who played two seasons in the NAPBBP.
+Michael James "Bub" McAtee (March 1845 – October 18, 1876) was an American professional baseball player who played two seasons in the National Association.
 He played one season for the Chicago White Stockings (1871) and one for the Troy Haymakers (1872).
 He was the regular first baseman for both clubs.
 At the plate he went 65-for-264, for a .246 batting average, with 25 RBIs and 64 runs scored.

-McAtee died at the age of 31 in his hometown of Troy, New York, from consumption, and is interred at Saint John Cemetery.
+McAtee died at the age of 31 in his hometown of Troy, New York, from tuberculosis, and is interred at Saint John Cemetery.